 There’s a bad point, though – there are fewer oxygen molecules at higher altitudes, which means less combustion, which means less power is generated when you’re so high up.
 Going up to a higher altitude also means a higher climb, which means the plane burns up more fuel to get to its cruising altitude.

-There are lots of factors that go into exactly what that cruising altitude will be – the flight’s direction and duration, as well as turbulence in the area.
-But the sweet spot that allows for less drag and more fuel efficiency, but still enough oxygen to allow combustion?
+Many factors go into exactly what that cruising altitude will be – the flight’s direction and duration and turbulence in the area.
+But the sweet spot allows for less drag and more fuel efficiency, but still enough oxygen to allow combustion?
 Between roughly 30,000 and 40,000 feet.

 - Flying at 35,000+ feet helps you avoid stuff.
 Most rain and wind top off at about 36,000 feet.
 So if you’re flying just a bit higher than that, you avoid these weather issues.
 You also won’t find birds, bugs, drones, light aircraft or helicopters at that height

-- The cardinal direction altitude rule is a stipulation that planes traveling in different directions will travel at different altitudes.
+- The cardinal direction altitude rule stipulates that planes traveling in different directions will travel at different altitudes.
 Commercial planes traveling northeast, east, southeast and one degree short of south always fly at odd altitudes (33,000 feet, 37,000 feet, etc.).
 Those traveling in all other directions fly at even ones (32,000 feet, 38,000 feet, etc.).
-Planes traveling in the same direction fly 1,000 feet above or below other planes near them, to ensure they don’t collide or even get near each other.
+Planes traveling in the same direction fly 2,000 feet above or below other planes near them, to ensure they don’t collide or even get near each other.